bigcommerce-edu/assets-storefront-foundations/README.md

 # Storefront Foundations Code Assets

-The code snippets in this package are assets for the BigCommerce Storefront Foundations training course.
+The assets in this repo support the BigCommerce Storefront Foundations training course.